 Top 10 Places to Visit in Russia

-he Poklonnaja Mountain monument and the gorgeous, 400-year-old Novodevichy Convent and extensive Kuskovo Estate, former home to the Russian Royals are all waiting to be explored.
+The Poklonnaja Mountain monument and the gorgeous, 400-year-old Novodevichy Convent and extensive Kuskovo Estate, former home to the Russian Royals are all waiting to be explored.
 There are also lots of free things to do in Moscow which are great if you are travelling on a budget.

 2. Veliky Novgorod